quasilyte/go-ruleguard/README.md

 ## How does it work?

 `ruleguard` parses [gorules](docs/gorules.md) during the start to load the rule set.
-Instantiated rules are then used to check the specified targets (Go files, packages).
+Loaded rules are then used to check the specified targets (Go files, packages).

-A rule definition starts from a call to a special function `Report` that takes a single string argument - a template for a report message on a successful match.

-Second mandatory part is a `Matches` method call which contains a list of [gogrep](https://github.com/mvdan/gogrep) patterns that are used to match a relevant part of a Go program.
-If there is a match and all filter conditions are satisfied, a rule report is produced.
+From a `dsl/fluent` API point of view, a rule definition always starts from a `Match(patterns...)` method call and ends with a `Report(message)` method call.

-Above mentioned filter conditions can be added by a call to a `Where` method, which applies constraints to a match to decide whether its accepted or rejected.
+There can be additional calls in between these two.
+For example, a `Where(cond)` call applies constraints to a match to decide whether its accepted or rejected.
+So even if there is a match for a pattern, it won't produce a report message unless it satisfies a `Where()` condition.

 To learn more, check out the documentation and/or the source code.